Thread-Safe Singleton Design Pattern in C#

 Double Checked Locking Approach to Implement Thread-Safe Singleton Design Pattern in C#

-In the next article, I am going to discuss the Lazy vs Eager Loading in Singleton Design Pattern in C# with Examples.
-Here, in this article, I try to explain How to Implement Thread-Safe Singleton Design Pattern in C# by using Lock and Double-Check Locking Mechanism in C# with Examples.
+In the next article, I will discuss the Lazy vs Eager Loading in Singleton Design Pattern in C# with Examples.
+In this article, I explain How to Implement a Thread-Safe Singleton Design Pattern in C# using the Lock and Double-Check Locking Mechanism in C# with Examples.
 I hope you enjoy this How to Implement Thread-Safe Singleton Design Pattern in C# with Examples article.
 Please give your feedback, questions, and suggestions about this article.

 1. This is way overkill!